HiepTang/advanced-lane-finding/Writeup.md

 In this project I followed the recomendations given by Udacity.
 The trickiest part was to create a reusable python module.
 It was also hard to implement sliding window technique and its visualization.

 The implementation performs well on the project video and not so well on other videos with worse environment conditions.
-The pipeline will likely fail in the situations with a long sequence of "bad" frames---where thresholded images does not highlight lane lines.
-The failure will happen because sliding window technique is used only once, the latter pictures are proccessed based on the previously obtained knowledge about lane lines location.
-The problem can be overcome by some failure deterction technique or by simply performing sliding windows search each N frame.
+The pipeline will likely fail in the situations when the road has cracks coming alongside the lane lines, such as in challenge video.
+Sanity checks and recovery are helping here---eventually the lanes are detected correctly, but there are noticable sequence of frames on the chanllenge video, when lines are detected completely wrong.

-Smothing and failure recovery should be implemented to make `AdvancedLaneFinder` work with videos capturing worse environment conditions.
+Smothing and failure recovery should be more sophisticated to make `AdvancedLaneFinder` work with videos capturing worse environment conditions.
+Lane detection can be improved with the follwoing approach: obtain lane pixels by color.
+The rationale behind it is that lanes in this project are either yellow or white.